 In the grand scheme of things, it’s difficult to make changes unless you have perspective on the big picture, and become inspired by ‘what is important to you and your family in life’ and can document the goals/milestones that support this becoming a reality.

-The beauty about our world of devices and apps today, is that this job of tracking expenses has become so accessible.
-Most of our banks have expense tracker apps and/or downloadable transaction data, so the old excuse of this process being a very manual and time-consuming task, is no longer a real excuse.
+Today’s beauty of our world of devices and apps is that this job of tracking expenses has become so accessible.
+Most of our banks have expense tracker apps and/or downloadable transaction data, so the old excuse for this very manual and time-consuming process is no longer a real excuse.

-Taking this to the next level, where you have successfully stepped off the cashflow treadmill and now find yourself on the investment (or paying down investment related debt) treadmill, or not even sure where to start directing your savings, the same principle applies.
-Gain clarity on where you are today and have a documented plan that is built around the things that are most important to you and your family, as well as your priorities.
-Implement a way of measuring your progress against the plan (at least annually), so that you can proactively manage your family’s financial plans.
-That is what we call ‘making smart financial choices’.
-Each financial choice you make should only increase the level of certainty that you will achieve the things that matter most to you in life!
+Taking this to the next level, where you have successfully stepped off the cashflow treadmill and now find yourself on the investment (or paying down investment-related debt) treadmill or not even sure where to start directing your savings, the same principle applies.
+Gain clarity on where you are today and have a documented plan built around the things most important to you and your family, as well as your priorities.
+Implement a way of measuring your progress against the plan (at least annually) so that you can proactively manage your family’s financial plans.
+That is what we call ‘making smart financial choices’ Each financial choice you make should only increase the level of certainty that you will achieve the things that matter most to you in life!

 Getting off your financial treadmill is something that is definitely in your control!
-Maybe you just need to be inspired about what’s possible in your future to get past the fear of change (or damage in pride) to even contemplate change.
+Maybe you need to be inspired about what’s possible in your future to get past the fear of change (or damage in pride) and even to contemplate change.
 Remember, ‘Energy flows where attention goes’.
-Step off your treadmill, step out of your comfort zone and create a doable and inspiring plan that you (and your partner) can commit to.
+Step off your treadmill, step out of your comfort zone, and create a doable and inspiring plan to which you (and your partner) can commit.
 Tracking is the fun part, where you can see your progress.

-Who need treadmills in our perfect Mackay/North Queensland weather anyway?!
+Who needs treadmills in our perfect Mackay/North Queensland weather anyway?!

 Note: This material is provided for information only.
 No account has been taken of the objectives, financial situation or needs of any particular person or entity.
 Accordingly, to the extent that this material may constitute general financial product advice, investors should, before acting on the advice, consider the appropriateness of the advice, having regard to the investor’s objectives, financial situation and needs.
 This is not an offer or recommendation to buy or sell securities or other financial products, nor a solicitation for deposits or other business, whether directly or indirectly.